gkfthddk/piddrc/readme.md

 This repository provides reusable building blocks to study particle identification (PID) and energy reconstruction with dual-readout calorimeter simulations.
-The code is intentionally modular so that you can experiment with different model families (MLP, PointNet-style and Mamba-inspired networks) on both simulated and test-beam data.
+The code is intentionally modular so that you can experiment with different model families (MLP, masked point-set and Mamba-inspired networks) on both simulated and test-beam data.

 ## Key Components